 Below are highlights from the latest retail and ecommerce view of the consumer economy.
-For a summary across other key economic and consumer indicators, see the related data storyboard here.

 - Ecommerce vs in store.
 The growth letup from the strong holiday appears to cut across measures.
 Topline retail sales have continued to grow less than 4% into the second quarter after peaking at 5.5% in the Nov-Dec period.
 A letup is similarly evident in the ecommerce versus store breakouts—although the ecommerce letup means slightly less robust growth of about 15% into April.